writethedocs/www/docs/blog/2023-community-update.rst

 -----------------------

-Our Community Board has been meeting each quarter for all of 2023, and we have been posting `meeting notes <https://www.writethedocs.org/blog/archive/tag/community-board/>`_ for each meeting.
+Our Community Board has been meeting each quarter for all of 2023, and we have been posting `meeting summaries <https://www.writethedocs.org/blog/archive/tag/community-board/>`_ for each meeting.

-The current structure of the board is to have each team lead from one of our teams, and each of our conference chairs, as a member.
+The current structure of the board includes the team leads from each of our teams, and each of our conference chairs.
 This allows us to get a good cross-section of the community, and share information between the teams.